Contents

 Ideal Op Amp Impedance

 One of the features of an ideal op-amp impedance is that it has an infinite input impedance and infinite gain.
 Also, it means that the current flow into the input leads is zero.
-And this happens because there’s no current entering or going out of the input terminals (non-inverting and inverting).
+This happens because there’s no current entering or going out of the input terminals (non-inverting and inverting).
 Hence, there will be higher unity gain.

 Further, the ideal op-amp has an output impedance of zero.
 So, it means that the output current is independent of the output voltage.
 Hence, the ideal Op-Amp doesn’t need an output impedance to direct load to deliver voltage across it.

 In short, you can say that the output impedance is zero or low.
-In contrast, the input impedance is infinite or has a high-input impedance.
+In contrast, the input impedance is infinite or has a high input impedance.

 How Do You Calculate Input Impedance and Output Impedance?